Suggs: Television

 In 2007, Suggs starred in a series of Birds Eye commercials which feature the Madness song "Our House".
 An online game featuring Suggs was also based on the commercials.
 In December 2007, he narrated a one-off documentary for ITV on the London music venue the Hammersmith Palais, which had closed down in 2007.
 The programme was broadcast on BBC Four on Christmas Eve.

 In February 2008, Teachers TV broadcast Suggs in a one-off "Teaching Challenge".
 The challenge required Suggs to return to his secondary school, Quintin Kynaston School in North London, and teach a music lesson to a group of GCSE students.
 In this lesson he was assisted by vocalist Paul Curtis, his voice coach Been Cross and his valet S.I.
 Boy.
 The class performed Curtis's "Name It You Got It".
 Also in 2008, he presented his own chat show titled Suggs in the City.
 The show, set in the Soho members club The Colony Room, aired on ITV London on Thursday nights.
 In October 2008, he presented a new culture series called Suggs' Italian Job which was aired on Sky Arts, following the singer around Italian culturally significant hot spots.

 In 2009, Suggs performed with Zoë Ball in Let's Dance For Comic Relief dancing to "You Can Never Tell" from Pulp Fiction but was eliminated.
 He also appeared in an episode of Australian music quiz show Spicks and Specks on 15 April that year.

-In 2015, Suggs appeared as a panelist on QI, in series L episode 15.
+In 2015, Suggs appeared as a panellist on QI, in series L episode 15.

 In 2016, he performed with Madness on the ITV comedy Benidorm.

 In 2017 and 2018, Suggs presented two series of the archaeology programme WW2 Treasure Hunters alongside detectorist Stephen Taylor on the TV channel HISTORY.
 During one episode, the team excavated a Covenanter tank, which had been buried in the chalky soil of Denbies Wine Estate near Dorking, Surrey for over 70 years.
 The tank was displayed at the vineyard for six months, before being removed for restoration.
 The second series, which began in November 2018, included a special WW1 episode.